Wall-Ethan/music_mixer/README.md

 # Color Scheme of Site

-## The overall color scheme I decided to go with for this site was various shades of blue with grey/silver text boxes and red text.
+## The overall color scheme I decided to go with for this site was various shades of blue with grey/silver text boxes and red text for the main article and black for the audio file text.